openhealthcare/opal-pathway/README.md

 * Wizard style - e.g. the user has to click next to reveal each subsequent step
 * Single Page - e.g. displaying all the `Pathway Steps` from the start and the user scrolls to the next one
+* Single Step - a modal pathway for a single step.

 ## Quickstart Guide